chichieinstein/ArchLinuxInstall/README.md

 `gpg --keyserver-options auto-key-retrieve --verify archlinux-*version*-x86_64.iso.sig`

 to check a specific Arch Linux *version*.
-To verify the authenticity of the signature also ensure that the public key fingerprint as printed above matches the key fingerprint of the (developer who signed the ISO-file as listed here)[https://archlinux.org/people/developers/].
+To verify the authenticity of the signature also ensure that the public key fingerprint as printed above matches the key fingerprint of the [developer who signed the ISO-file as listed here](https://archlinux.org/people/developers/).

 ### Booting